ikarus-project/ikarus/docs/website/01_framework/finiteElements.md

 calculateVectorImpl(const FERequirementType& par, const Eigen::VectorX<ScalarType>& dx, Eigen::VectorX<ScalarType>& force)
 ```

-Inside `getStrainFunction(const FERequirementType& par, const Eigen::VectorX<ScalarType>& dx)` is used to get the desired strain measure.
+Inside `strainFunction(const FERequirementType& par, const Eigen::VectorX<ScalarType>& dx)` is used to get the desired strain measure.
 It can be used to toggle between the geometrically linear and non-linear cases.
 `LinearStrains` are used for the geometrically linear case, while `GreenLagrangianStrains` are used for the non-linear case.
 These strain measures are defined as expressions in `dune-localfefunctions`.
 Refer to [Expressions](localFunctions.md#expressions) for more details.